How does General Motors (NYSE:GM) fund its balance sheet?

-All told, GM’s total debt against total assets has been rising steadily over the last 5 years.
+All told, GM’s total debt to total assets ratio has been rising steadily over the last 6 years.

-The ratio shows that GM’s total debt reached nearly 50% of assets as of 2020 Q4.
+The ratio shows that GM’s total debt reached nearly 50% of assets in fiscal 2020.

-At this ratio, GM’s entire assets were made up of 50% debt and the other 50% were equity and other liabilities.
+At this ratio, nearly half of GM’s total assets were made up of debt and the rest were equity and other liabilities.

-By the same token, as much as 50% of GM’s capital structure came from interest-bearing debt instruments such as bonds, leases and credit facilities.
+By the same token, nearly 50% of GM’s total fund or capital structure were interest-bearing debt instruments such as bonds, leases and credit facilities.

-At this ratio, GM’s capital structure was $0.50 of debt for every $1.00 dollar of assets.
+At this ratio, GM’s capital structure was about $0.50 of debt for every $1.00 of assets.